Getting the Cheapest Used Car Insurance

 Do I need insurance for a used car?

-If you already have insurance for another car, most providers offer a grace period during which the used car can be temporarily covered under the policy.
+If you already have insurance for another car, most companies offer a grace period during which the used car can be temporarily covered under the policy.
 It’s best to contact your car insurance company as soon as possible after you buy the vehicle.

 What insurance do I need before getting a used car?